queryluke/masseffect-5e-data/data/rules/basic-information.md

 Restore action (explained later in this section).

 ### Speed
-For vehicles, speed is relative to other vehicles and is represented as a static number not as meters.
+For vehicles, speed is relative to other vehicles and is represented as a static number not as <me-distance length="0" />.
 For the purposes of combat, it represents the number of playmat spaces the vehicle can move on its turn when moving at a normal pace.